The costly consequences of 2020 Gulf storms for Maritime and logistics visualized in data

 Considering Laura was closely followed by Sally (Sep 11-17), we can safely assume that many industries and supply chains have been negatively impacted by this storm season, and this comes just after significant disruptions caused the ongoing pandemic, Covid-19.

 Data is key to adapting operations to survive current and future challenges caused by climate change, global pandemics, etc. At Spire, we go beyond tracking vessels to develop intelligent predictive tools that support safety, efficient operations and cost savings.

 This is just one example of the types of analytic services we can deliver to the maritime industry derived from our maritime data.
 You can download all the data we used for this analysis for free below, or book a chat with our team to discuss what data services and analytics would help you overcome your current and future challenges.
 Book a meeting here, we’re here to help!

 Want to buy the full data set for the 2020 Storms season?

 Our data tells many stories and we offer industry-specific historical data sets as part of our data store.
-Container, tankers, bulkers, and fishing are just a few of the products offered there.
+Container, tankers, bulkers, and fishing are just a few of the solutions offered there.
 You can purchase with a credit card.
 No subscription required.
 Or contact us for more information.
-See full product list
+See full solution list